 - Accompany with sautéed courgettes/zucchini

-- Heat the oil in the pan over a medium heat.
-Brown the pork for 2–3 minutes on each side and then set aside.
+- Now put 1 tablespoon of oil in the frying pan/skillet over a medium heat.
+Add the pork and brown for 2–3 minutes on each side.
+Transfer to a plate and set aside.

-- Turn the heat down to low and add the onions to the pan and cook for about 5 minutes.
+- Turn the heat down to low and add the onions.
+Cook for about 5 minutes.
 They just need to be softened, not browned.
+Transfer to the plate with the pork.

-- Stir in the sugar, jelly, vinegar and passata, add the pork and a few sprigs of thyme, if using.
+- Add the pork, onions, and a few sprigs of thyme, if using.

-- Cover and simmer for 25–30 minutes until the potatoes are cooked through.
+- Cover the pan and simmer for 25–30 minutes, until the potatoes are cooked through.

 - For courgettes/zucchini